firatkiral/controldb/tutorials/Query Examples.md

 var results = users.find({ count : { '$between': [50, 75] }});
 ```
 >
-> Note : the above $gt, $gte, $lt, $lte, and $between ops use 'loki' sorting which provides a unified range actoss
+> Note : the above $gt, $gte, $lt, $lte, and $between ops use 'controldb' sorting which provides a unified range actoss
 > mixed types and which return the same results whether the property is indexed or not.
 This is needed for binary
 > indexes and for guarantees of results equality between indexed and non-indexed comparisons.
 >